nipy/heudiconv/README.rst

 HeuDiConv requires installation of `dcm2niix`_ and optionally `DataLad`_.

-For development you will need a non-shallow clone (so there is a recent released tag) of the aforementioned repository.
-You can then install all necessary development requirements using ``pip install -r dev-requirements.txt``.
+For development, you will need a non-shallow clone (so there is a recent released tag) of the aforementioned repository.
+Once you have cloned the repository, you can then install all the necessary development requirements using ``pip install -r dev-requirements.txt``.
 Testing is done using `pytest
 <https://docs.pytest.org/>`_.
 Releases are packaged using Intuit
 auto.
 Workflow for releases and preparation of Docker images is in